miraheze/MachineTranslation/README.md

-# SubTranslate
+# LibreTranslate
-An extension to automatically provides machine translation for any pages in the main namespace by using a LibreTranslate API instance, accessible through a subpage mechanism.
+An extension to provide machine translation by using a LibreTranslate API instance.

 Developed by Universal Omega.